-The general objectives of the cultural policy so far have included the pursuance of values such as: cultural pluralism (aesthetic and multiethnic), creative autonomy, the increase and diversification of sources for financing culture, polycentric cultural development, encouraging cultural participation and co-operation between the public and the private sector to increase efficiency, quality, employment and innovation.
+The general objectives of cultural policy in the last two decades have included the pursuance of values such as: cultural pluralism (aesthetic and multiethnic), creative autonomy, the increase and diversification of sources for financing culture, polycentric cultural development, encouraging cultural participation and co-operation between the public and the private sector to increase efficiency, quality, employment and innovation.
 The most ambitious goal is bringing culture into the focus of interest of all inhabitants of the country.
 The "Strategy of Cultural Development - Croatia in the 21st Century", drawn up in co-operation between the Ministry of Culture and a team of independent experts and accepted in the Croatian Parliament in early 2002, gives a detailed presentation of these goals and the necessary instruments to achieve them.
 One of the key goals of the Cultural Development Strategy has been the democratisation of culture, intended to increase active participation in culture and to popularise art and culture in schools and through the media.
-However, no action plans were made in order to implement the adopted strategy.
+However, since then no action plans were made in order to implement the adopted strategy.

-During the former government, the Strategic Plan of the Ministry of Culture (2011-2013) has been adopted, and some strategic programmes have been elaborated (e.g. Strategy of Protection, Conservation and Sustainable Economic Utilisation of Cultural Heritage of the Republic of Croatia (2011-2015) that was adopted in July 2011.
+Strategy of Protection, Conservation and Sustainable Economic Utilisation of Cultural Heritage of the Republic of Croatia (2011-2015) was adopted in July 2011.
 (For more information see chapter 4.2.2).
-With the current government in power since 2011, the revised Strategic Plan of the Ministry of Culture for the period of 2012-2014 was adopted in 2012 with some new goals elaborated and the new Strategic Plan for the period 2014-2016 was adopted in December 2013 with further stress on the development of cultural and artistic creativity and production on the one side, and on the protection of cultural heritage on the other (For more information see chapter 4.1).
+The revised Strategic Plan of the Ministry of Culture for the period 2015-2017 was adopted in 2014 with some new goals elaborated with further stress on the development of cultural and artistic creativity and production on the one side, and on the protection of cultural heritage on the other (For more information see chapter 4.1).

-Decentralisation is still an important subject of debate in Croatian cultural policy and practice, and is also highlighted in the Programme of the new government.
-Experts in the Ministry of Culture and the Croatian Law Centre (NGO) have drafted a model of cultural decentralisation covering financing, infrastructure, decision-making and planning based on polycentric development corresponding with Croatian cultural and historical regions.
-However, primarily due to lack of funds on the local level, the process slowed down considerably.
-This process could be further slowed down due to the announced lowering of income tax in 2015, which is a primary source of income for local government.
-This will influence further decreases of funding for local government.
+Decentralisation is still an important subject of debate in Croatian cultural policy and practice, and has been highlighted in the Programme of the former government.
+However, no significant changes regarding decentralisation have been made during former or current governments.
+This process was further slowed down due to the lowering of income tax in 2015 which is primary source of income for local government that further influenced the decrease of funding for local government.
 There has been a continuous pressure on the central government to enable fiscal decentralisation, which is a necessary precondition for any other efforts in this direction (decentralisation of education, health, etc.).
 The model of cultural decentralisation still awaits public debate, revision, and an eventual possibility to be gradually implemented.
 Until recently cultural strategies on the local level were scarcely adopted; the only exception was the "Istrian Cultural Strategy" of the Istra County that was adopted in Poreč in 2009.
-However, in the last couple of years, selected cities have adopted (or are in the process of adopting city cultural strategies (e.g. Rijeka, Zadar, Varaždin, Osijek, Dubrovnik).
-This mainly can be attributed to the preparation of these cities for application to the European Capital of Culture programme that obliges cities to have such strategies.
+However, in the last couple of years, selected cities have adopted them (e.g. Rijeka, Zadar, Varaždin, Osijek, Dubrovnik).
+This mainly can be attributed to the preparation of these cities for application to European Capital of Culture programme that obliges cities to have such strategies.
 Amendments to the Law on Cultural Councils in 2013 opened up the possibility of cities (or other municipalities) with more than 20 000 inhabitants to establish cultural councils.
-Further discussion on decentralisation and new territorial organisation of the Republic of Croatia will be very much influenced by the regional development strategies driven by the EU standards and priorities including NUTS regions as well as by announced changes in the tax system.
+Further discussion on decentralisation and new territorial organisation of the Republic of Croatia will be very much influenced by the regional development strategies driven by the EU standards and priorities including NUTS regions as well as by announced changes of the tax system.